 Number of journeys on the public transport network by TFL reporting period, by type of transport.
 Data is broken down by bus, underground, DLR, tram and Overground.
 The dates relating to each reporting period can be found in the spreadsheet, though as a guide Period 1 begins on 1 April.

-Key point: Period 8 Tube journeys were up 3% on the same period last year, while bus journeys were also up by 1%.
-DLR and tram journeys rose by 4% and 12% respectively, however Overground journeys were down 3%.
-The number of journeys made on the Emirates Air Line cable car was down 45% from last year, at 99,000.
+Key point: Period 11 Tube journeys were up 6% on the same period last year, while bus journeys were also up by 5%.
+DLR, tram and Overground journeys rose by 7%, 4%, and 1% respectively.
+The number of journeys made on the Emirates Air Line cable car saw no change from last year, staying at 70,000.

 Sixty automatic cycle counters on the TLRN provide sample counts of cyclists using the network.
 This indicator represents cycling on the 5% of London’s roads that are the TLRN.
 The overall ambition is to increase cycling levels by 400% such that by 2025 cycling will equate to a 5% mode share of all journey trips.
 The dates relating to each reporting period can be found in the spreadsheet, though as a guide Period 1 begins on 1 April.

-Key Point: Cycle flows on the TLRN in Period 6 stand at an index level of 293.7 compared to an index level of 100 in March 2000.
-Cycle flows on the TLRN in P6 were 11% below target for the period and were 15% lower than the cycle flows (index level of 346.4) seen in the same period last year.
-The first half of Period 6 fell in August.
-The average maximum temperature during August 2013 was 23.7 Celsius (75F), and that was 0.7 Celsius (1F) above normal.
-The average minimum temperature was 13.2 Celsius (56F), and that was very close to normal.
-Overall, it was the warmest August since 2004.
-A total of 67.9 millimetres (2.7ins.) of rain fell during August and this was 25% above average.
-The first week of September remained warm while the second week saw temperatures fall to average levels.
+Key Point: Cycle flows on the TLRN in Period 10 stand at an index level of 231.3 compared to an index level of 100 in March 2000.
+Cycle flows on the TLRN in P10 were 42% above target for the period and were 31% higher than the cycle flows (index level of 176.1) seen in the same period last year.

 Total number of hires of the Barclays Cycle Hire Scheme, by day, month and year.

-Key point: The number of cycle hires in November was 29% lower than the same month in 2012.
-The highest number of hires on a single day last month was on Thursday 7 November (22,527).
-November averaged 17,138 hires per day, around 54% lower than the average of the peak month of August 2012 (when the London Olympics were held), and 21% lower than the daily average since the scheme began (21,675).
-The average time a bike was hired for in November was 15 minutes - 2 minutes shorter than the previous November.
+Key point: The number of cycle hires in January was 13% lower than the same month in 2013.
+The highest number of hires on a single day last month was on Tuesday 21 January (21,756).
+January averaged 15,931 hires per day, around 28% lower than the average per day over the past 12 months.
+The average time a bike was hired for in January was 15 minutes - 2 minutes shorter than the previous January.

 Data presented is for personal injury road traffic collisions occurring on the public highway, and reported to the police, in accordance with the Stats 19 national reporting system.
 The draft London Road Safety Action Plan proposes a new target to reduce the number of people killed or seriously injured (KSIs) in London by 40 per cent by 2020 from a baseline of the 2005-09 average.